usmanasif/email_validator/README.md

 # E-Mail Validator

- E-Mail Validator is an application that lets users find valid email addresses based on the contact's name and url.
+ E-Mail Validator is an application that lets users find valid email addresses based on the contact's name and URL.

 example:
 first_name: Ben